SACHSTech/careers-in-computer-science-BrianLi-23/README.md

 At Waterloo, you can take one of the best computer science program in the world.
 Known for their excellent Co-op program, students get to work with leading technology leaders all over the world.
 The program also has one of the highest regarded elective programs, offering both quality and quantity in their education.

-Waterloo's computer science program highlights:
- * There is excessive social and academic support.
+Waterloo's computer science program highlights excessive social and academic support.
 Through Waterloo’s Computer Science Club, students can access high-powered software or get social with fellow students.

-* Students get to study their interests.
+Additionally, Students get to study their interests.
 With over 70 computer science related courses and no end of options of electives, one can have their degree tailored to their specific interests.

 Sample co-op job titles:
  * Full stack developer